 The Certificate in Recovery Ministry requires the completion of six master's-level courses (24 units).
-With the exception of NS500, which is available at most Fuller locations and through distance learning, the coursework for this certificate is only available in Pasadena.
+With the exception of NS500, which is available at most Fuller locations, the coursework for this certificate is only available in Pasadena and online.
 All work for the certificate must be completed within seven years.